scloud19/SECipedia/AWS/IAM.md

 DE = Dev Exam

-Need to revisit for exam: Active Directory Integration
+Need to revisit for exam: Active Directory Integration lecture for all courses

 Need to revisit for my own learning
     Do this after learning about IAM